Invulu/organic-widgets/README.txt

 = Getting Started =

-Follow the simple steps below to begin building a page with Organic Customizer Widgets:
+Follow the simple steps below to begin building a page with Organic Builder Widgets:

 1. Add a new page under *Pages > Add New*.
 2. Apply the 'Organic Custom' page template within the Page Attributes.